leonhma/obsidian-functionplot/README.md

 A plugin for displaying mathematical graphs in obsidian.md.

+## Highlights

+-   Create plots for functions (see image below)
+-   Customize the plot appearance in settings
+-   Create plots using a modal (see image below)
+-   Render plot to image (for easy exporting of markdown)

+---

-> *Remember to star this plugin on [Github](https://github.com/leonhma/obsidian-functionplot) if you like it.*
+> _Remember to star this plugin on [Github](https://github.com/leonhma/obsidian-functionplot) if you like it._

-*This file only contains basic instructions to get you to using this plugin quickly.
-If you want a more detailed documentation, take a look at the [wiki](https://github.com/leonhma/obsidian-functionplot/wiki).*
+_This file only contains basic instructions to get you to using this plugin quickly.
+If you want a more detailed documentation, take a look at the [wiki](https://github.com/leonhma/obsidian-functionplot/wiki)._

 ## How to use